bibleexchange/courses/church-history/en/600_modern-church/modern-church.md

-# Six: The Modern Church
+# Six: The Modern Church (AD 1678–c.
+1950)

-(AD 1678–c.
-1950) From the end of the Thirty Year War of 1678 to the 1950's.
+From the end of the Thirty Year War of 1678 to the 1950's.

-## The open door (Revelation 3:7&ndash;13)

-### A New Chance

-### I have set before thee an open door

-This was a period of great revival and concentrated missionary efforts.
-The world was an open door for missions.

-### An old commission

-> Mark 16:15&mdash;And he said unto them, Go ye into all the world, and preach the gospel to every creature.
-(Matthew 28:19&ndash;20)

-### A renewed compassion

-### Philadelphia means "brotherly love"

 ## The Great Awakening (1700's)